SafeMedia/SafeBoxClient/README.md

 ### WARNING

-AutoWallet is in active development, please only use testnet funds, or if using mainnet, small amounts!
+SafeBox Client is in active development, please only use testnet funds, or if using mainnet, small amounts!

 ### Network